2013 Radda airstrike: Investigation

-Target of the attack
+Target of the airstrike

 Photograph of Shawqi Ali Ahmad al-Badani, the alleged target of the attack.

 A statement by Yemen's Supreme Security Committee said that the attack killed AQAP "members and leaders who masterminded armed forces, police, and vital institutions."
-On 20 December, US and Yemeni officials told the Associated Press that the target of the attack was Shawqi Ali Ahmad al-Badani, a mid-level AQAP operational commander who was the mastermind of a major plot to attack an unspecified US embassy, which forced the closure of 19 diplomatic missions across the Middle East and North Africa in August of that year.
+On December 20, US and Yemeni officials told the Associated Press that the target of the attack was Shawqi Ali Ahmad al-Badani, a mid-level AQAP operational commander who was the mastermind of a major plot to attack an unspecified US embassy, which forced the closure of 19 diplomatic missions across the Middle East and North Africa in August of that year.
 An analyst from the Abaad Studies and Research Center said that Badani was being referred to on jihadist forums as an "emir [leader] of Sanaa", in the wake of the attack, but was effectively unheard of beforehand.
 Badani, who was listed as one of Yemen's most wanted militants several times, escaped the attack wounded according to the officials.
 By May 2014, US officials believed that he had escaped unharmed.
-He was added to the Specially Designated Global Terrorist list in July, and was killed by another drone strike in Radda on 3 November 2014.
+He was added to the Specially Designated Global Terrorist list in July, and was killed by another drone strike in Radda on November 3, 2014.

 Witnesses and relatives of the victims in the attack denied any relation to Badani or his presence in the convoy.
 Baraa Shiban reported no signs that Badani was in the vicinity of the attack.
 He said that, as a native of Ibb, it would have been improbable for Badani to be invited to a small tribal wedding celebration in a region he was foreign to.
 Shiban believed that perhaps the drone operators "saw a group of people waiting in trucks for a convoy and they assumed they were militants, so they made the decision to strike."
 The New York Times noted that the 11 vehicles comprising the procession was a noticeably larger number of vehicles than what AQAP usually uses in a convoy for clandestine traversal.

 Some reports emerged of Nasser al-Hotami, an AQAP member from Radaa, being the actual target in the strike.
 Hotami was listed as a wanted militant in Yemen for involvement in a fatal attack on an army checkpoint and the Ansar al-Sharia takeover of Radda in January 2012, but was not connected to the US embassy plot led by Badani or any other attacks against the US.
 Human Rights Watch stated that Hotami was unheard of by their interviewed witnesses and wasn't in the procession, but Iona Craig of Al Jazeera America received contradictory accounts by witnesses and survivors, who said that he had escaped from the Toyota Hilux targeted in the procession with two others before the first missile landed.
 Hotami was later killed in a drone strike in Marib Governorate alongside another AQAP militant in April 2016.